bilal124116/Signals-Aggregation/README.md

 # Signals-Aggregation
-Signals aggregation for Pronostia plateform aims to read datasets then insert them in the database after processing.
-To start, you must Modify the 'ScriptSQL.m' file to configure your database access for aggregated signals table creation.
+Pronostia Signals aggregation aims to read datasets then insert them in the database after preprocessing.
+To start, you must download the Pronostia datasets then run the 'ScriptSQL.m' file to create the table containing the processed signals.